bee-produced/bee-built/bee.persistent/README.md

 * *Idiomatic*: Focus on idiomatic Kotlin (e.g. allow data classes)
 * *Functional*: Prefer immutable records & minimize side effects

-But this comes at a cost by design: `lib.data`'s JPA flavour is more a sophisticated database mapping utility than a fully fletched ORM.
+But this comes at a cost by design: `bee.persistent`'s JPA flavour is more a sophisticated database mapping utility than a fully fletched ORM.

 > Each approach has its advantages and disadvantages; it is therefore not surprising that Object-Relational Mapping is referred to as the [Vietnam of computer science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/).
 There is probably no universally good solution, only compromises.